Mchievans/ISTA220/homework/C# hw02.md

 6. Primitive types and value types are the same.

-7. Arithmetic operartors are used to compute variable types and are dependent on the types.
+7. Arithmetic operators are used to compute variable types and are dependent on the types.
 Only the plus operator can be used of reference types.

 8. The .ToString() method.